Introduction to an HRA

 Specific Expenses Only.

-Plans may be designed to cover dental expenses only, orthodontia expenses only, vision expenses only, prescription medical expenses only, and/or other specified expenses.
-A copy of a receipt or copy of a bill identifying the date of service, amount of service, and the name of the service provider are typically used to substantiate requests for reimbursement.
+An HRA plan can be designed to only cover the out-of-pocket cost for prescription medication, dental, vision, and/or other specified expenses.
+A copy of a receipt or bill with the date and cost of service and name of the service provider are generally required when requesting reimbursement.

 HRAs must be set up by an employer on behalf of employees.
 In addition, the following eligibility rules apply: